Sign In

 He says that he knows it is not the right decision for him and his business, but he did it for the purpose of establishing OpenAI.
 Many people in the AI scene will remember that when OpenAI released the GPT-4 Tech Report, people called it Closed AI as a sarcastic remark.
 This is because OpenAI, which had previously shown truly open activities by releasing papers and source codes up to GPT-3 and DALLE-2, is no longer releasing them.

-OpenAI allocates more resources to AI research and development
+OpenAI dedicates more resources to AI research and development

-Increased focus on user data protection and ethical use of AI
+A sharper focus on user data protection and ethical AI use

-Personally, I think there will be new collaborations with Andrew Ng, Geoffrey Hinton, etc. in this process.
-Sam Altman's heroic story has ended, but the romance of OpenAI's AGI is not over yet.
-This story may only be the beginning.
+Personally, I think there might even be new collaborations with people like Andrew Ng and Geoffrey Hinton in this process.
+Sam Altman’s legend may have paused, but OpenAI’s AGI romance isn’t over yet—this story might just be getting started.

 Subscribe to 'haebom'